superRaytin/image-to-slices/README.md

 imageToSlices(source, lineXArray, lineYArray, {
     saveToDir: '/path/to/'
 }, function() {
-    console.log('The source image has been sliced into 9 sections!');
+    console.log('the source image has been sliced into 9 sections!');
 });
 ```